Great exponents of renaissance, baroque and romantic painting on auction

 Harald resorted to this view on numerous occasions and popularized the scene, which has even become the cover of Birgitte Fink’s biography of the artist.

 In both versions, the sublime landscape transcends the orientalist genre painting, taking us into a subjugating atmosphere.
-The presence of the columns provides a documentary, almost Vedouist element, but the chromatic warmth takes us into a panoramic view of a quasi-mystical mood, projecting a lyrical vision of Turkey.
+The presence of the columns provides a documentary element, almost Vedutist, but the chromatic warmth takes us into a panoramic view of an almost mystical mood, projecting a lyrical vision of Turkey.

-As the last piece of our tour through the great works of our high period gallery, all of them coming from a private collection that was forged in slow fire during decades of contrasted research and careful selection, let’s mention a singular pastel with an allegorical theme.
-Allegory of lustof French school and rococo period, for which the painter was inspired by the still lifes of Johann Rudolph Feyerabend.
+As the last piece of our tour through the great works of our high period gallery, all of them from a private collection that was forged over decades of research and careful selection, let us mention a unique pastel of allegorical theme, of French school and rococo period, for which the painter was inspired by the still lifes of Johann Rudolph Feyerabend.
 Symbolism, trompe l’oeil and virtuosity are combined in this enigmatic still life.